elasticpath/elasticpath-dev/guides/Products/data-in.md

 ---
-title: Crafting Your Elastic Path Store with Products, Pricing, and Categories
+title: Building out Your Elastic Path Store with Products, Pricing, and Categories
-nav_label: Crafting Your Elastic Path Store with Products, Pricing, and Categories
+nav_label: Building out Your Elastic Path Store with Products, Pricing, and Categories
 sidebar_position: 1
 ---

-This guides helps you shape your store
+This guides helps you shape your store by adding products, prices, and categories.

+There are a number of ways to get data in to your Elastic Path store.

+- product import
+- pre-defined integrations with third party platforms, pimberly, salsify and shopify
+- Elastic Path integrations commerce product import

 You can import products from your other company systems, or third-party platforms, to Product Experience Manager.

-no of ways to get data

-product import
-predefined integrations with third party platforms, pimberly, salsify and shopify elasticpath integrations commerce product import

 Once your products are imported, you can then bulk update your products with product images and any custom data you may have.